 Sarah Coleman: Listen like a dog

-A wise woman once told me that we only listen in order to respond, anxiously waiting our turn to speak.
-How, then, can we really ever understand, have compassion or actually hear what a person is saying?
+Steamboat Springs — A wise woman once told me that we only listen in order to respond, anxiously waiting our turn to speak.
+How, then, can we really ever understand, have compassion, or actually hear what a person is saying?

 Here is how:

-• Make eye contact: Ever notice when you talk to the dog, he can’t take his eyes of you?
+-Make eye contact: Ever notice when you talk to the dog, he can’t take his eyes of you.
 He hangs on every word hoping you drop a small piece of food or scratch behind his ears.
 Try this the next time someone tells you a story.
 Dedicate your focus to their face and really take in the whole story through their eyes.
-Try to maintain this for the duration of the story without letting your eyes wander to other things.
+Try to maintain this for the duration of the story without letting your eyes wonder to other things.
 You will be amazed at how much more you absorb.

 Support Local Journalism